leafagriculturedemo/arcgis-with-leaf-samples/README.md

-# Starting developer for ArcGIS with Leaf API
+# Starting to develop for ArcGIS with Leaf API

-In this repository you will find sample codes to use Leaf API resources directly in ArcGIS products, such as ArcGIS Pro, ArcGIS Enterprise and Experience Builder.
+In this repository, you will find sample codes to use Leaf API resources directly in ArcGIS products, such as ArcGIS Pro, ArcGIS Enterprise, and Experience Builder.

 ## ArcGIS Pro